 Former St Mary's school site Shaftesbury

-Complete the consultation survey about the St Mary's site
+Read the results of our survey about the former St Mary's school site.

 The background to the St Mary's site consultation

 Dorset Council has purchased the former St Mary's School site near Shaftesbury.
 Opportunities to secure a site with these educational facilities and land are very rare.